Salomons - CCCU

 • All applicants must have one academic suitability statement and one clinical suitability statement.
 Applicants without two completed suitability statements will not be considered.

 • Information provided in suitability statements is used to inform all stages of the selection process, including the initial screening and interview process.
-Therefore, suitability statements must be from a person who knows the applicant well and can provide genuine information on the skills, qualifications, experiences, qualities and values relevant to the application.
+Therefore, suitability statements must be from a person who knows the applicant well and can provide genuine information on the applicant's skills, qualifications, experiences, qualities and values .

-• Particularly poor suitability statements will be shared with interview panels after the interview has been completed and may affect your final rating.
+• Suitability statements will also be shared with interview panels after the interview has been completed and may affect an applicant's final rating.

-• For further information about Suitability Statements, for example about who can write the statement, and the questions they will be asked see here
+• Please see the Clearing House Suitability Statements pages for further information about Suitability Statements, for example about who can write the statement, and the questions they will be asked.

 Documents required

-• An academic transcript for your undergraduate degree.
+• An academic transcript of your undergraduate degree.

 • A conversion course transcript (if applicable).